NarimanNiknejad/Ph-Learning-ARX/README.md

-# Physics-informed Learning of Stabilizing Controllers using Noisy Input-Output ARX Models
+# Online Learning of Stabilizing Controllers using Noisy Input-Output Data and Prior Knowledge

 ### Cloning the Project